What is tinea incognito?

-Tinea incognita is the name given to a fungal skin infection when the clinical appearance has been altered by inappropriate treatment, usually a topical steroid cream.
-The result is that the original infection slowly extends.
+Tinea incognito is the name given to a fungal skin infection when the clinical appearance has been altered by inappropriate treatment, usually a topical steroid cream.
+It is also known as steroid-modified tinea.
+The result is that the original infection slowly extends and may mimic other skin disorders.

 Often the patient and/or their doctor believe they have a dermatitis, hence the use of a topical steroid cream.
 The steroid cream dampens down inflammation so the condition feels less irritable.
 But when the cream is stopped for a few days the itch gets worse, so the steroid cream is promptly used again.
 The more steroid applied, the more extensive the fungal infection becomes and the less recognisable.

-Tinea incognita is due to dermatophyte fungal infection (tinea), most often when it affecting the trunk and/or limbs (tinea corporis).
-Trichophyton rubrum is the most common organism to cause tinea corporis and tinea incognita in New Zealand.
+Tinea incognito is due to dermatophyte fungal infection (tinea), most often when it affecting the trunk and/or limbs (tinea corporis).
+Trichophyton rubrum is the most common organism to cause tinea corporis and tinea incognito in New Zealand.

-Anti-inflammatory creams that can induce tinea incognita include:
+Anti-inflammatory creams that can induce tinea incognito include:

-Tinea incognita can also be caused by systemic steroids.
+Tinea incognito can also be caused by systemic steroids.

 Underlying diseases may predispose individuals to infection, especially: